jbyck/chef-redis/README.md

 Installs Redis.
 Redis is an open source, advanced key-value store.

-It is often referred to as a data structure server since keys can contain strings, hashes, lists, sets and sorted sets.

 Details http://redis.io/

-This is a fork from original [https://github.com/ctrabold/chef-redis](chef-redis cookbook)
+This is a fork from original [https://github.com/ctrabold/chef-redis](chef-redis cookbook) used by Quandl.

 # REQUIREMENTS:

 Currently tested on Ubuntu 12.04

 # USAGE: